masagrator/SaltyNX/README.md

 > [!IMPORTANT]
 > Known issues:
-> - Instability with some homebrews and sysmodules (like emuiibo),
+> - Instability with some sysmodules (like emuiibo),
-> - You need to have at least Hekate 5.0.2 if you don't want issues related to Hekate,
 > - Cheats using HEAP+offset address instead of MAIN+offset address chain may not work properly.

 # How to download release: